Robb Stark: Novels

-Robb is not a point of view (POV) character in the novels and is mostly a background character.
-His actions are mainly witnessed and interpreted through the eyes of his brother Bran and mother Catelyn, as well as via memories of Jon Snow and Theon Greyjoy.
+Robb is not a point-of-view character in the novels and is mostly a background character.
+His actions are mainly witnessed and interpreted through the eyes of his brother Bran and mother, Catelyn, as well as via memories of Jon Snow and Theon Greyjoy.

 A Game of Thrones

-When his father departs for King's Landing to serve as the Hand of the King for Robert Baratheon, Robb becomes acting Lord of Winterfell.
-Following his father's arrest for presumed treason, he calls his banners and marches south with an assembled Northern army in attempt to free his father.
-Additionally, Robb seeks to relieve the besieged Riverlands, dominion of House Tully, which have fallen under attack by forces of House Lannister after his mother imprisoned Lord Tyrion Lannister for the suspected attempted murder of Bran Stark.
+When his father departs for King's Landing to serve as the Hand of the King for Robert Baratheon, Robb becomes the acting lord of Winterfell.
+Following his father's arrest for presumed treason, he calls his banners and marches south with an assembled Northern army in an attempt to free his father.
+Additionally, Robb seeks to relieve the besieged Riverlands, the dominion of House Tully, which has fallen under attack by the forces of House Lannister after his mother imprisoned Lord Tyrion Lannister for the suspected attempted murder of Bran Stark.

-To secure safe passage at the vital crossing of The Twins, Robb consents to marrying one of Lord Walder Frey's daughters or granddaughters as negotiated by his mother.
+To secure safe passage at the vital crossing of the Twins, Robb consents to marrying one of Lord Walder Frey's daughters or granddaughters as negotiated by his mother.
 After crossing the river, he surprises and destroys the Lannister army besieging Riverrun, capturing Ser Jaime Lannister during the Battle of Whispering Wood.
-Upon hearing of his father's execution on the orders of King Joffrey Baratheon, Robb is crowned the King in the North and King of the Trident by his bannermen.
+Upon hearing of his father's execution on the orders of now-King Joffrey Baratheon, Robb is crowned the King in the North and King of the Trident by his bannermen.

 A Clash of Kings

 Robb continues to win crushing victories against Lord Tywin Lannister's armies, and earns the nickname The Young Wolf for his ferocity in battle.
-With the War of the Five Kings raging, he sends his mother to negotiate an alliance with King Renly Baratheon, but Renly is assassinated by his brother, King Stannis Baratheon with blood magic from the priestess Melisandre.
-Robb invades the Westerlands in order to strategically assist Stannis' campaign against the Iron Throne.
-He also sends Theon Greyjoy to Pyke to broker an alliance with Theon's father Lord Balon Greyjoy, ruler of the Iron Islands.
+With the War of the Five Kings raging, he sends his mother to negotiate an alliance with King Renly Baratheon, but Renly is assassinated by his surviving brother, King Stannis Baratheon, with blood magic by the priestess of R'hllor, Melisandre.
+Robb invades the Westerlands in order to strategically assist Stannis's campaign against the Iron Throne.
+He also sends Theon Greyjoy to Pyke to broker an alliance with Theon's father, Lord Balon Greyjoy, ruler of the Iron Islands.
 However, Balon declares himself king and decides to invade the North instead.
 Theon betrays Robb, seizing Winterfell by surprise.
-Theon is believed to have murdered Robb's youngest siblings Bran and Rickon, though in reality they have escaped and gone into hiding.
+Theon is believed to have murdered Robb's youngest brothers, Bran and Rickon; in reality, they escaped and went into hiding.